Introduction to Furniture Joinery

 This Festool Domino cuts quick, precise mortises with the ease and simplicity of a biscuit cutter.
 One plunge creates a perfect, smooth-sided mortise that is precisely sized to accept a Domino loose tenon, creating an incredibly strong joint in stock as narrow as 7/8'' wide.

-A tried-and-true method of adding strength to basic butt joints is doweling using cylindrical dowels fitted into holes drilled in both joint parts.
+A tried-and-true method of adding strength to basic butt joints is doweling using cylindrical dowels fitted into holes drilled in both joint parts using a doweling jig.
 Made of hardwood, dowels are ribbed or spirally fluted along their length, to allow glue to spread around them during assembly, resulting in a strong bond.
 The trick to getting good dowel joints is to use a doweling jig that will locate the holes to line up exactly in each piece; any discrepancies in location and the dowels won’t fit into both parts or the joint will be misaligned.
 A doweling jig is the best way to create accurate and consistent dowel holes.

 A popular way to create suprisingly strong butt joints is with pocket screws.
 This system uses steeply angled, counterbored holes drilled into one butt joint member.
 Screws driven into the holes pull the parts together and secure them firmly.
 Pocket screwed butt joints are quick to assemble and require no glue, so there’s no squeeze-out or messy drips to clean up afterwards.
 Pocket hole jigs such as the Kreg 720 Pocket-Hole Jig make it a breeze to drill the pocket holes.